functionalscript/functionalscript/issues/README.md

 `version` property should be `version` calculated on a `main` branch.

 We may abandon the idea to publish on every commit on `main`.
 Instead, we will publish only we when we update a version in the `main` branch.
 This strategy can also work for Rust packages.
 The idea is that people can still reference from Git if they would like to have a not-published version of a package.
+We will still release in CI but only when there is a new version.

 ## Publishing